dojo/docs/dojox/grid/DataGrid.rst

   This grid offers support for collapsable rows and model-based (`dijit.tree.ForestStoreModel <dijit/tree/ForestStoreModel>`_) structure

+* `dojox.grid.LazyTreeGrid <dojox/grid/LazyTreeGrid>`_

+  An extended version of TreeGrid that can lazy load nested levels of huge children rows.

 * `Grid Plugin API <dojox/grid/pluginAPI>`_

 * `Demos on how to display and edit date value in grid cells <dojox/grid/griddate>`_